 The Corporation is an international financial services holding company, with interests in life insurance, health insurance, asset management, investment and retirement savings, and reinsurance businesses.
 The Corporation has operations in Canada, the United States, Europe and Asia through Great-West, London Life, Canada Life, Great-West Financial, Putnam, Canada Life Limited and Irish Life.
-All of the Directors of the Corporation are also Directors of Great-West, London Life and Canada Life, and most of the Directors of Great-West Financial and Putman are also Directors of the Corporation.
-Each of Great-West, London Life, Canada Life and Great-West Financial has adopted essentially the same Board and Committee mandates and other governance structures, processes and practices as the Corporation, and the Board of the Corporation monitors whether the mandates and other governance structures, processes and practices have been implemented and/or followed by these subsidiaries.
+All of the Directors of the Corporation are also Directors of Great-West, London Life and Canada Life, and most of the Directors of Great-West Financial and Putnam are also Directors of the Corporation.
+Each of Great-West, London Life, Canada Life and Great-West Financial has adopted essentially the same Board and Committee mandates and other governance structures, processes and practices have been implemented and/or followed by these subsidiaries.